Youth word of the year (Germany): Criticism and discussion

 A common criticism of the competition to find the 'youth word of the year' is that it is merely an elaborate advertising campaign for publisher Langenscheidt.
-Critics have also doubted whether the selected words are actually used by young people, especially since they are not the only group which can nominate words, but rather users of all age groups.
+Critics have also doubted whether the selected words are actually used by young people, especially since people of all ages can nominate words.

-The Gesellschaft für deutsche Sprache called the competition a "nice idea".
-But GfdS' Lutz Kuntzsch added that he considered it "playing with language", and that he would not expect young people to actually use all or any of the nominated words.
+The Gesellschaft für deutsche Sprache called the competition a "nice idea", but GfdS' Lutz Kuntzsch added that he considered it "playing with language", and that he would not expect young people to actually use all or any of the nominated words.

-Wolfgang Gaiser of the German Youth Institute, a social science research center in Munich, criticised that "this is more about a publisher's marketing than social science about how young people speak and think.
+Wolfgang Gaiser of the German Youth Institute said that the competition "is more about a publisher's marketing than social science about how young people speak and think.
 Using such shenanigans to generate attention for publications and find new readers is a clever marketing gag. [...]
 When silly phrases are given center stage, and it is implied that this represents the level of speech and thought of today's youth, then this paints a distorted picture."